 Memory is a precious commodity.
 We could not live without our ability to remember events.
 But the brain also needs to forget, and in moments that you would not expect: for example, to be able to find a set of keys.

-The function of our memory has been a subject of study for centuries, but we have not yet understood it.
-The ram of memory science is research into Alzheimer's disease and other forms of dementia.
-It's nice to think you can cure them, but it's not just a health issue: it's above all economic.
-Dementia costs $ 1,3 trillion annually: by 2050 the "damage" of an older and more forgetful world will rise to 2,8 trillion dollars.
+The function of our memory has been studied for centuries, but we still do not understand it.
+The battering ram of science when it comes to memory is research into Alzheimer's disease and other forms of dementia.
+It's nice to think of being able to cure them, but it's not just a health issue: it's above all an economic one.
+Dementia costs $ 1,3 trillion annually: By 2050 the “damage” from an older, forgetful world will rise to $2,8 trillion.

 You will understand well how at this point it is a crucial question.
-And this explains, for example, the EU budget of 500 million euros per year.
-Economic efforts on the subject have increased by 50% in the last 5 years: everyone wants to be the first to "decode" the brain.
+And this explains, for example, the EU allocation of 500 million euros per year.
+Economic efforts on the topic have increased by 50% in the last 5 years: everyone wants to be the first to "decode" the brain.

 At what point is the research on memory in practice?